ethereum-optimism/optimism/packages/omgx/fraud-prover/README.md

 ## 1. FIRST TERMINAL WINDOW: Building & Running a local system with Verifier and Fraud Prover

-Make sure dependencies are installed - just run `yarn` in the base directory (/packages/fraud-prover).
+Make sure dependencies are installed and everything is built - just run `yarn` and `yarn build` in the top directory  (/optimsm).
 Then spin up the entire system with the L2, the Verifier, and the Fraud Prover:

 ```bash